IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 - Requests for extensions must be sent to firstname.lastname@example.org by 5:00 p.m. on the third Friday of the quarter.

-- The subject line must be "Request for Extension," and the email must be addressed to the Associate Director of Students (Dr. Emily Ignacio).
+- The subject line must be "Request for Extension," and the email must be addressed to the Associate Dean of Students (Dr. Emily Ignacio).

 - The requests must be two pages and double-spaced with Times New Roman font 12 and one-inch margins.
 It must be sent as an attachment.

 - Anything less than two pages will not be considered.

-- The Associate Director of Students will send emails approving or denying requests by 5:00 p.m. the following Monday (i.e., the Monday of the fourth full week of classes).
+- The Associate Dean of Students will send emails approving or denying requests by 5:00 p.m. the following Monday (i.e., the Monday of the fourth full week of classes).

 - If your request is approved, you must submit your portfolio by 5:00 p.m. on the fifth Friday of the quarter.
 (If you are granted an extension, the specific due date will be given to you.)
 Late portfolios will not be assessed for your degree completion.

 What happens if I am unable to either upload my portfolio or send a request by the deadline?
 Portfolios uploaded after the deadline will not be considered.
 Requests sent after the deadline will not be considered.
 You will not officially graduate until you complete all the requirements of your major.